bakks/butterfish/doc/shell.intro.md

 ## The Long Answer

-If you work with software you likely spend _some_ time in a terminal shell.
-The terminal is a direct window into your machine, and feels both powerful and tedious.
-You can do almost anything directly from the command line, as long as you correctly summon arcane unix commands.
+If you work with software you likely spend _some_ time in a terminal shell, it's a simple, powerful, tedious window into your computer.
+You can do almost anything directly from the command line as long as you correctly summon arcane unix commands.

-I've been experimenting with getting LLMs (like ChatGPT) to help you with the command line, for example to suggest a command or summarize a file.
+I've been experimenting with using LLMs (like ChatGPT) for command line support, for example to suggest a command or summarize a file.
 But it feels clunky run something like `llm 'answer this question'` every time.
 And it should be able to see the history, I don't want to copy/paste stuff!

 Here's my solution: put a transparent layer around the terminal shell that communicates with ChatGPT.
-You can prompt ChatGPT at any time, the anwsers include the right context, and you can do autosuggest at this layer, among other things.
+This merges the command line with the ChatGPT conversation - you do normal command line stuff and the AI can see the shell output, and you can prompt the AI at any time within the shell.
+Also, autosuggest works well.
 This feels like the right way to do a ChatGPT CLI: the AI is always there, it feels like magic.

+What can you use it for?
+Some example prompts:

+-   Give me a command to do xxxx
+-   Why did that command fail?
+-   Summarize the file I just printed
+-   What does that error code mean?
+-   Give me a Golang hello world program
+-   Give me a pasta recipe (this serves as a generic ChatGPT interface!)

-I'm using Butterfish Shell for myself constantly, it might be useful for you so please try it and send feedback!
-This document is here to give you a mental model of what and why Butterfish Shell is.
+I'm using Butterfish Shell for myself constantly, hopefully it's useful for you as well.
+Try it and send feedback!
+This document is here to give you a mental model of what you can do with it and how it works.

 ### Features